kiarafbickers/getbitcoinclarity.com/_posts/2020-05-20-what-is-a-bitcoin-wallet.md

 ## What are custodial and non-custodial wallets?

 Most people start off with their first buy and sell of bitcoin on an exchange, which holds your funds for you in a **custodial wallet**, where the exchange is taking custody of your private keys.
 When you move your funds off of an exchange into a wallet you control, you’re using a non-custodial wallet. **Non-custodial wallets** allow you to store your own private keys.

+## Once I choose a wallet, how do I get one and use it?

+1. Step 1: Choose which wallet app you're going to use, then download the software.
+If you're using a mobile device you can download a mobile app from the app store.
+2. Step 2: Open the software to create a wallet, private key, and mnemonic recovery phrase.
+3. Step 3: Write down your mnemonic and store it someplace safe.
+4. Step 4: Create a receive address and QR code.
+At this point you're ready to receive bitcoin.
+5. Step 5: Share your wallet address or QR code to accept bitcoin.

+**TIP:** Make sure you're set up with a Bitcoin BTC wallet and not a Bitcoin Cash BCH cryptocurrency wallet.
+Bitcoin Cash is not Bitcoin, but Bitcoin Cash payments look a lot like bitcoin and it can potentially be a very expensive mistake to confuse the two.

+**SECOND TIP:** From a new user perspective, the experience of using bitcoin can feel like other online wallets or online payment methods.
+Yes, we use Bitcoin from a digital wallet but Bitcoin is also a **digital currency**.
+The properties of Bitcoin isn't the same as loyalty cards, Apple pay, or even Samsung pay.
+Bitcoin may be the 2089 future of field communication NFC contactless payments, but bitcoin wallets have different properties from other mobile payment apps users are used to.